boi-gg/exception/README.md

 ### `new CustomException(message, meta?, cause?)`

-- `message`: `string` - The error message.
+- `message`: `string` - The exception message.
-- `meta` (optional): An object containing additional information about the error.
+- `meta` (optional): An object containing additional information about the exception.
 The type is defined by the `Meta` generic when creating the kind.
 The `meta` object will be frozen.
 - `cause` (optional): `Error | string | undefined` - The original error that caused this exception.

 ### `CustomException.match(instance)`